Share with your friends

 When to go

-Check the weather report.
+Check the latest weather report.
 Otherwise, you risk seeing nothing but clouds.

 Reduce waiting time by avoiding weekends and holidays (especially Easter and Christmas).